napari/napari.github.io/tutorials/fundamentals/installation.md

 This guide will teach you how to do a clean install of **napari** and launch the viewer.

+Note: If you want to contribute back to the napari codebase, you should follow [this guide instead](https://napari.org/developers/contributing.html).

 ## Prerequisites

 Prerequisites differ depending on what type of distribution you want to install.

 ### Installing the bundled app
 This is the easiest way to install napari if you only wish to use it as a standalone GUI app.
 This installation method does not have any prerequisites.
+Note that the bundled app is still in active development, and may not be very stable.
+We strongly recommend installing as a Python package instead.
 [Click here](#installing-as-a-bundled-app) to see instructions for installing the bundled app.

-### Installing as a python package or in editable mode
+### (Recommended) Installing as a python package or in editable mode
 This installation method allows you to use napari from Python to programmatically interact with the app.
+It is the best way to install napari and make full use of all its features.

 It requires:
 - [Python 3.7+](https://www.python.org/downloads/)